KnowageLabs/Knowage-Documentation/installation-guide/advanced-configuration.rst

 In both cases, the meaning of the configuration parameters is the following:

-* minThreads: the mininum number of threads in the thread pool.
+* minThreads: the minimum number of threads in the thread pool.
 Default: 2;
 * maxThreads: the maximum number of threads in the thread pool.
 Default: 10;
 * queueLenght: the number of work items that can be queued - 0 means no queuing.
 Default: 10;
 * maxDaemons: the maximum number of daemon threads to allow for this work manager.
 Default: 10.